umezvictor/StarWarsAPI/README.md

 Introduction
-Welcome to the Star Wars API.

 This documentation is intended to help developers learn how to use the resources provided by this API.
 It shows you how to consume the resources using http requests.
 All requests are made or returned in JSON format.
 Please read carefully.

 Root URL